Fox682/Projects/E&C DNS.md

 ### Encrypted and Cached DNS for your Local Network

 This setup allows your DNS queries to be encrypted and cached at the local network level.
 This is NOT to be confused with the commonly referred to as "DOH" (DNS Over HTTPS) or any Secure Transport of DNS directly.
-This is DNS over a VPN to prevent your ISP from knowing your DNS queries and Caching the DNS queries for your local network.
+This is DNS over a VPN to prevent your ISP from knowing your DNS queries and Caching the DNS queries for your local network for faster access.

 This setup is an intermediate to advanced difficulty depending on your experience with Linux.
 The Example provided in the Optional section is what I use personally.
 The simple VPN on the Pihole is currently **untested** by me.
 This guide may be updated and changed with no notice by me at anytime.